NelsonEscudero/Soccer-Game-Manager/README.md

 as well.

 ## Frontend Info
-This application uses HTML and Flask to build and run the web app, rendering different templates when certain routes are accessed.
+This application uses HTML and Flask to build and run the web app, rendering different templates certain routes are accessed and displaying live data.

 ## Backend Info
 Uses a MySQL relational database and SQLAlchemy to access and manage the database using Python objects.